chrisbao/MSFin/README.md

      ![](Images/addnewsourcepointstepbystep.png)

-7. Open a word document under the same document library where excel file hosted in O365 site.
+7. Open a Word document under the same document library where Excel file hosted in O365 site.

-8. Use your O365 account to login the word add-in and create a destination point.
+8. Use your O365 account to login the Word add-in and create a destination point.

    ![](Images/addestinationpoint.png)

-8. Select the excel file hosts the source points and select one source point.
+8. Select the Excel file hosts the source points and select one source point.

    ![](Images/SelectFile.png)